FredrikBWinLas/TicTacToeYellowBelt/TicTacToeYellowBelt/BACKLOG.md

 The game ends with a draw

 2. Players should not be able to play in occupated spots

 # Milestone 6 - Customer's desires

+1. Printing to the screen:
+   1. when creating
+   2. player move
+   3. the result of the game

-1. 2 seconds timeout between each round
+2. Two seconds timeout between each round
-2.